 To enable NWDAF to request service from AF via the NEF, the AF identifier is included in the token generated by the NRF.
 And the NEF's NF instance ID is set as the token's audience claim.

-Editor's Note: Further evaluation is FFS.
+NOTE: Evaluation is not complete.

 6.9 Solution #9: UE ID privacy protection of VFL between VFL members